blockchain-data-standards/manifesto/README.md

 _TODO schemas to be added to the catalog based on existing work of top data providers_

 ![./images/bds-ecosystem.svg](./images/bds-ecosystem.svg)
+> ^ How the blockchain data ecosystem will look like with BDS adoption.

 ### 🙏 Acknowledgements